matiflp/matiflp/README.md

 # Hi there, I'm Matías López! 👋

-I am finishing my degree in electronic engineering, I am a person who likes to be constantly learning and I am passionate about everything related to the development of embedded systems.
-As objectives for this year I hope to be able to collaborate with other people so that it allows me to grow as a human being, developer, and engineer and also to continue learning from this beautiful community that is open source.
+An electronic engineer recently graduated from the National University of San Juan.
+I am a person who likes to be constantly learning and I am passionate about everything related to programming and technology.
+As goals, for this year I hope to collaborate with other people to allow me to grow as a human being, developer, and engineer and also keep learning from this beautiful community that is open source.

 ### 💻 Languages and Tools:
 <p>